Delors/reStructuredTextToLectureDoc2/CheatSheet.rst

    .. rubric:: Fade-out Content

-   Use the class ``faded-to-white`` for the container with the content that should be faded out.
+   Add the class ``faded-to-white`` to a container to whiten the content.